debopamkon-spec/Calculator/README.md

  This is a basic mathematical parsing calculator that can perform five different types of operation, (addition/multiplication) (substraction/division) and (exponent).

- Currently,it does not feature unary negative operation or complex operations.
+ Currently,it does not feature complex operations.

  To use it,